immutable/contracts/audits/token/202404-threat-model-preset-immutable-erc20.md

 ### ImmutableERC20

 ImmutableERC20 is a simple wrapper around the [ERC20 implementation from openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol).
-It also extends [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Permit.sol) allowing token holders to offload the approval costs to a third party who wish to operate on behalf of the holder.
+It also extends [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Permit.sol), [ERC20Capped](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Capped.sol) and [ERC20Burnable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC20Burnable.sol) allowing token holders to offload the approval costs to a third party who wish to operate on behalf of the holder.

 The contract defines an immutable `_maxSupply` value to track the maximum number of tokens allowed to be in circulation.
 This helps the token to derive value using scarcity.

-The `renounceOwnership()` method from the `Ownable` extension has been overridden to prevent the contract from being ownerless.
+The `renonceRole()` method from the `AccessControl` extension has been overridden to prevent the contract from being ownerless.
 This is to help Immutable Hub to link tokens based of their owners.

-`Owner` and `DEFAULT_ADMIN_ROLE` will share the same key at depolyment, but the `Ownership` can be transferred.

 ## Attack Surfaces